ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Ibn Battuta - Legendary quest.

 # Random Ideas:
+Dragons have no balls, its an elongated tubeula gland down the dragons tail to keep it cool and away from dragon fire endurance and stamina willpower and spell duration (efficiency?
+Duration max?)
 Aberforth the goat fucker.
 Amber, the dwarf who beat her husband.
 Candle Tree, The lights attract bugs and then the tree eats them.